Explainable AI for microseismic event detection: Materials and Methods

 In a general case, for a batch of $N$ windows, we report per-channel importance as the mean absolute Shapley value:

 The SHAP component importance refers to the total contribution attributed to an entire component of the sensor.
 We summarized the SHAP results by computing, for each class (event vs. noise), the average contribution of each component (E, N, Z).
-In addition, we recorded how often a given component provided the largest SHAP value, that is, how frequently that channel contributed the most to the model’s decision compared with the other two.
+In addition, we recorded how often a given component provided the largest SHAP value, that is, how frequently that channel contributed the most to the model’s decision compared with the other two (reported in Table~\ref{tab:shap_summary} as ``\% Dominant'').
 These metrics help relate the model’s behavior to the known seismic wave propagation characteristics.
-We also created SHAP summary plots where each dot represents a feature (time sample) colored by component, plotted against its SHAP value -- this visualizes the spread and magnitude of contributions for signals and noises.
+We also created SHAP summary plots where each dot represents a feature (\chreplaced{component)}{time sample) colored by component}, plotted against its SHAP value -- this visualizes the spread and magnitude of contributions for \chreplaced{signal and noise windows (Figure~\ref{fig:violin5K})}{signals and noises}.

 It is worth noting that SHAP values offer a signed attribution -- some inputs can actually lower the event probability.
 In our case, however, we found that most features with significant magnitude had positive SHAP values for true events (they added to the likelihood of an event).
 Negative contributions were typically small and associated with scattered noise oscillations, which slightly push the model towards the “no-event” decision.
 For simplicity and interpretability, we focused on the positive SHAP contributions as indicators of features that support the presence of an event.